 Recommended Vacuum For Rabbit Hair

 All rabbits shed, and you’re going to have to clean up that bunny hair.
-The truth is that most budget vacuums don’t do a great job of getting up hair, especially from carpet.
+The truth is that most budget vacuums don’t do a great job of getting up hair, especially from carpeting.

-I normally just give you my one recommended rabbit tool, but in this case you really do get what you pay for.
-Because of that, I’m going to give you two opions.
+I normally just give you my one recommended rabbit tool, but in this case, you really do get what you pay for.
+Because of that, I’m going to give you two options.